Gunbird: Development and release

-The game was displayed at the PlayStation Expo '96 in Tokyo.
-There it was shown off alongside another vertically scrolling shooting game, Stahlfeder by developer Santos.

 The game was released in Japan for the PlayStation and Sega Saturn on December 15, 1995.

 The game was released in North America as Mobile Light Force for the PlayStation.
 All in-game plot in this version, including the game's ending, was removed and character names were changed to those of XS Games employees.
 The game featured a Charlie's Angels-style cover picture, completely unrelated to the original characters or the game's theme.
 The original's fan art gallery was also removed from the game, although the directories are still intact on the disc if inserted into a PC.

 Gunbird Special Edition was a version of the game was based on an arcade version, and included the sequel, Gunbird 2.
 It was released only for the PlayStation 2 in 2004–2005.

-Gunbird was included in Psikyo Collection Vol. 1 along with Strikers 1945, Samurai Aces and Sol Divide.
+Gunbird was included in Psikyo Collection Vol. 1 for Nintendo Switch along with Strikers 1945, Samurai Aces and Sol Divide in 2018.

-In 2022, the original arcade version will be included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.
+In 2022, the original arcade version was included as part of the Sega Astro City Mini V, a vertically-oriented variant of the Sega Astro City mini console.

 Reception

-In Japan, Game Machine listed Gunbird on their November 15, 1994 issue as being the ninth most-successful table arcade unit of the month.

-Gunbird received mostly positive reviews.
-Weekly Famitsu gave the PlayStation version a 29 out of 40 score.
-An import version for the Sega Saturn earned good scores of 82% from and 80% from French magazines Consoles + and Mega Force.
-The three reviewers from the Japanese Sega Saturn Magazine rated it 6, 8 and 9 out of 10.
+In Japan, Game Machine listed Gunbird on their November 15, 1994 issue as being the ninth most-popular arcade game for the previous two weeks.
+Japanese publication Micom BASIC Magazine ranked the game eighth in popularity in its January 1995 issue.
+Gamest awarded it at the eighth annual "Gamest Awards", taking 4th place in the "Best Shooting Award".
+Hardcore Gaming 101's Nick Zverloff found the game very enjoyable but felt that it lacked the polish of later Psikyo titles.
+In an article for the mook Play This Retro Game!, writer Kaze no Iona commented that while the game has a conventional control system, it is well-paced compared to 1980s shooters, noting that the flashy power-ups make shooting fun.

+The PlayStation version was met with mixed reception from critics.
+The game received a score of 21.4 out of 30 in a readers' poll conducted by the Japanese PlayStation Magazine.

+Gunbird on Nintendo Switch garnered "mixed or average" reviews, according to review aggregator site Metacritic.

+Saturn

+The Sega Saturn version received an average reception from critics.
+Micom BASIC Magazine ranked the Saturn version eighth in popularity in its March 1996 issue, and it received a score of 22.2 out of 30 in a readers' poll conducted by Saturn Fan.
+In 2000, Gunbird earned an average score of 8.1878 out of 10 in a reader survey conducted by the Japanese Sega Saturn Magazine, raking among Saturn titles at number 335.